zabbix/ansible-collection/README.md

 ## Ansible version compatibility

-Tested with the Ansible Core 2.17 and 2.18.
+Tested with the Ansible Core: 2.17, 2.18.
 EOL Versions are not supported.
 For more details, navigate to the collection component description.

 ## Installing this collection